All Engineers Follow a Code of Ethics

 2. Natural Environment and Engineering

-The natural environment is another important stakeholder in the hierarchy of the engineering code of ethics.
-All engineer has to protect the environment and ensure the sustainability of the environment for the society and future generations.
+The natural environment is another important stakeholder in the hierarchy.
+All professional engineers must protect the environment and ensure the sustainability of the environment for the society and future generations.

 The necessary code of ethics for engineers to the natural environment include: